biocswirl-dev-team/BiocSwirl/README.md

 # BiocSwirl

 BiocSwirl is a series of in-depth swirlify generated courses used to teach bioinformatics workflows in R/Bioconductor using an interactive and easy to digest format.
-This project was the People's Choice Award
+This project was the People's Choice Award for the Vancouver Bioinformatics Hackathon Hackseq2019.

 <img src="https://github.com/biocswirl-dev-team/Templates/blob/master/graphics_templates/BiocSwirl_bluegree_Hex.png" img align="center" width="250" height="250">